jcomellas/kvlists/README.md

 the `Path` that was passed.
 The `Path` can be a sequence of: names (`atom()` or `binary()`); indexes (1-based); or a tuple that looks like `{Key, ElementId}`.
-If the latter path key is used, then the function will try to match the element in a list whose `Key` has the value `ElementId` and continue the lookup with the following path key.
+If the latter path key is used, then the function will try to match the element (tuple) in a list whose `Key` has the value `ElementId` and continue the lookup with the following path key.

 #### Specification
 ```erlang